 Under the stock purchase agreement, Omega is required to promptly file with the Securities and Exchange Commission, or the SEC, and to exercise reasonable best efforts to have declared effective as soon as possible a shelf registration statement on Form S-3 for the resale by us of all of our remaining 5,232,708 Omega shares following the sale of our 9,268,292 Omega shares.
 Upon being declared effective, Omega is obligated to maintain such effectiveness for a period of 390 days, subject to certain conditions.
 Omega is also obligated to assist us in the sale of our remaining Omega shares.
+On October 18, 2006, we entered into a letter amendment to the stock purchase agreement with Omega suspending Omega's obligation to file the shelf registration statement on Form S-3.
+We further agreed with Omega, that Omega would file the Form S-3 with the SEC by the new deadline set by us, notification of which will precede the new deadline by at least 15 business days and will be given in writing.
 See "THE PROPOSED SALE OF OUR OMEGA SHARES - Description of the Stock Purchase Agreement - Omega Covenants."